marchinram/RxGallery/README.md

 # RxGallery
-Gallery &amp; photo/video functionality simplified with RxJava2
+Android gallery &amp; photo/video functionality simplified with RxJava2

 ## Setup
 To use this library your `minSdkVersion` must be >= 9.